department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

   - heading: Get answers to your questions about filing a disability claim
     links:
       - url: /disability-benefits/apply/claim-types/fully-developed-claim/
-        title: What's the fastest way to file a claim?
+        title: What’s the fastest way to file a claim?
         description: ""
       - url: /disability-benefits/apply/
         title: How do I file a claim?